 The properties of a symmetrigon shape can be edited in the Shape panel when the shape is selected, or in the Symmetrigon view, either from the shape panel, or when editing a shape style.

-The following properties can be modified for a symmetrigon shape:
+The following properties can be adjusted for a symmetrigon shape:

-- Radius - Edit the radius of the symmetrigon.
+- Radius - Select the radius of the symmetrigon.

-- Angle - Edit the rotation of the symmetrigon.
+- Angle - Select the rotation of the symmetrigon.

-- Sides - Edit the number of sides of the symmetrigon.
+- Sides - Select the number of sides of the symmetrigon.

 - Clockwise - Set the star shape direction to clockwise or counter-clockwise.
 The shape direction can be observed with the Node tool after converting the star to curves.